wangkailong666/svg2gif/README.md

 # svg2gif
-this is a tool to convert svg files to gif
+This is a tool to convert SVG files with animation to GIF

+The app can detect both SMIL and CSS animations within SVG files and convert the files to GIF.